Monster House (video game): PlayStation 2 and GameCube

-The room where he finds her turns 180° (upside down) as DJ goes forward and after defeating numerous monsters, he goes over to Jenny, but can't free her.
-Finding another way, Jenny enters the master bedroom and after hearing a telephone suddenly ring, it stops when she approaches it and while looking at some pictures, a floor crawler comes by, getting her attention as a TV comes to life.
-Jenny defeats the TV and encounters the first boss in the next room, a large mannequin that resembles Constance, Nebbercracker's late wife, which comes to life when the chandelier above falls on it.
+Jenny finds another way and enters the master bedroom.
+After hearing a telephone suddenly ring, it stops when she approaches.
+While looking at some pictures, a floor crawler comes by, getting her attention as a TV comes to life.
+Jenny defeats the TV and encounters the first boss in the next room: a large mannequin resembling Constance, Nebbercracker's late wife, which comes to life when the chandelier above falls on it.
 After defeating it, she finds a way back to the attic.

-In the attic, Jenny finds what appears to be a painting of her and a lamp suddenly comes to life.
+Jenny finds what appears to be a painting of her in the attic, and a lamp suddenly comes to life.
 She defeats the lamp and finds a key in the next room.
-There, she fights a living stove and uses the key to unlock the door there.
-A blockade of pipes appear and she sees DJ on the floor below.
+There, she fights a stove and uses the key to unlock the door.
+A pipe blockade appears, and she sees DJ on the floor below.
 DJ comes after her, but is eaten by a canopy bed in the master bedroom after defeating many monsters and finding a key on the bed.
-Up in the attic, Jenny find a train set powered by a bicycle.
-Monsters ambush her while she moves the model train, which eventually comes off the track and disappears into a poster; she find a small tunnel behind it, leading into another room.
-After defeating two living stoves and three living lamps, she recovers the missing gear to the dumbwaiter and uses it to get to the basement.
+Up in the attic, Jenny finds a train set powered by a bicycle.
+Monsters ambush her as she moves the model train, which eventually derails and disappears into a poster; she finds a small tunnel behind it that leads into another room.
+After defeating two stoves and three lamps, she recovers the missing gear from the dumbwaiter and uses it to get to the basement.

-Meanwhile, having woken up in the bowels of the house after falling down the dumbwaiter, Chowder fights a living TV and enters a flooded room.
-He climbs up to a platform where he moves a crate to a nearby pipe with a valve and turns the valve to drain out the water.
-Chowder then fights off many monsters consisting of gas tanks, floor crawlers, and lamps and encounters the second boss, a large killer pipe.
-After defeating them all, he moves another crate to a high up platform and finds a key to the nearby door behind some furnaces.
-After using it to unlock the door, he enters an underground bathroom where a TV passes from behind while he goes through a door.
-Making his way through the labyrinth, Chowder fights two more living TVs and encounters the third boss, again the giant pipe, but has to defeat it three times before he can make his way to the actual basement.
+Chowder awakens in the bowels of the house after falling down the dumbwaiter, fights a TV, and enters a flooded room.
+He climbs up to a platform, moves a crate to a nearby pipe with a valve, and turns the valve to drain the water.
+Chowder then fights off many monsters consisting of gas tanks, floor crawlers, and lamps, and encounters the second boss, a large killer pipe.
+After defeating them all, he moves another crate to a high-up platform and finds a key to the nearby door behind some furnaces.
+After using it to unlock the door, he enters an underground bathroom, where a TV passes behind him as he goes through a door.
+Making his way through the labyrinth, Chowder fights two more TVs and encounters the third boss, again the giant pipe, but has to defeat it thrice before he can make his way to the actual basement.